Visual kei: 1993–2000: Expansion and decline

-By the late 1990s, the mainstream popularity of visual kei was declining; Luna Sea went on a year-long hiatus in 1997 before disbanding in 2000, X Japan disbanded at the end of 1997 and one year later their lead guitarist hide died.
-In 1999, Malice Mizer's drummer Kami died after the departure of singer Gackt, who with a toned down appearance became one of the most popular and successful visual kei acts, and L'Arc-en-Ciel publicly distanced themselves from the movement (although, in 2012 they were partly promoted internationally as a visual kei band).
+By the late 1990s, the mainstream popularity of visual kei was declining.
+Luna Sea went on a year-long hiatus in 1997 before disbanding in 2000, while X Japan disbanded at the end of 1997 and their lead guitarist hide died the following year.
+In 1999, Malice Mizer's drummer Kami died after the departure of singer Gackt, who with a toned down appearance became one of the most popular and successful visual kei acts.
+L'Arc-en-Ciel publicly distanced themselves from the movement, although in 2012 they were partly promoted internationally as a visual kei band.
 In 1998, Billboards Steve McClure commented that "To a certain extent, hide's death means the end of an era, X were the first generation of visual kei bands, but the novelty has worn off.
 For the next generation of bands, it's like: That's it.
-The torch has been passed to us".
-As other bands could not meet financial expectations, most major companies backed out of the movement, and it became an underground style often associated with the rebellious generation, non-conforming to proper society.
+The torch has been passed to us."
+As other bands could not meet financial expectations, most major companies backed out of the movement, and it once again became an underground style often associated with the rebellious generation, non-conforming to proper society.